Absence of Malice

 Megan Carter is a reporter duped into running an untrue story on Michael Gallagher, a suspected racketeer.
 He has an alibi for the time his crime was allegedly committed—but it involves an innocent party.
 When he tells Carter the truth and the newspaper runs it, tragedy follows, forcing Carter to face up to the responsibilities of her job when she is confronted by Gallagher.

-Despite its modest budget of $12.0M, Absence of Malice became a commercial success, earning $40.7M worldwide—a 239% return.
-The film's distinctive approach engaged audiences, proving that strong storytelling can transcend budget limitations.
+Despite its modest budget of $12.0M, Absence of Malice became a box office success, earning $40.7M worldwide—a 239% return.
+The film's unconventional structure resonated with audiences, proving that strong storytelling can transcend budget limitations.

 Plot Structure